allthingslinux/tux/docs/content/selfhost/install/docker.md

 # Verify installation
 uv --version
 ```

+!!! tip "Add to PATH"
+    Follow the corresponding command for your shell that the command outputs to add `uv` to your PATH.

 !!! tip "Alternative Installation Methods"
     If you prefer, you can install uv via `pipx` (`pipx install uv`) or download binaries directly from [GitHub Releases](https://github.com/astral-sh/uv/releases).